 How to get a local pack

 Unlike other SERP features we’ve looked at, local packs aren’t based on an organic page.
 Instead, they’re based on a business entity (and Google’s understanding of that entity).
-The major way you help Google learn about your business is through Google My Business.
+The major way you help Google learn about your business is through your Google Business Profile.

-Google My Business (GMB) is a profile that makes your business searchable on Google.
-It provides Google with the data to create local packs with information like your services, operating hours, reviews, pictures, etc. To get a local pack, start with setting up your GMB.
+Google Business Profile is a feature that makes your business searchable on Google.
+It provides Google with the data to create local packs with information like your services, operating hours, reviews, pictures, etc. To get a local pack, start with setting up your GBP.
 Once you do, you can optimize it by:

 - Filling in as many details as you can (the more, the better)